simoc/mapyrus/docs/reference.md

 a grey box is drawn showing where the Encapsulated PostScript file would be drawn.

-\textit{filename} is the name of an Encapsulated PostScript file.
+_filename_ is the name of an Encapsulated PostScript file.

-\textit{size} is the optional size for the Encapsulated PostScript file in millimeters.
+_size_ is the optional size for the Encapsulated PostScript file in millimeters.
 If no size is given or size is zero then the file is displayed at its natural size, as defined in the Encapsulated PostScript file.